BSEd in Mathematics Education

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal .

-In typical cohort years, this program admits approximately 25 students each fall semester and is highly competitive.
+The program admits up to 25 students each Fall semester for a Spring start.
 There may be more students who wish to enter than there are available seats in the program.

 Prior to applying, you should consult with the Office of Undergraduate Advising .
 They can advise you on how to arrange your program of study prior to application, so you are well-positioned for enrollment if accepted.